keithmattix/kind-admission-controller-webhook-demo/README.md

 containers as non-root user.
 While it is still possible to run containers as root, the webhook ensures that this is only possible if the setting `runAsNonRoot` is *explicitly* set to `false` in the `securityContext` of the Pod.
 If no value is set for `runAsNonRoot`, a default of `true` is applied, and the user ID defaults to `1234`.
+The scripts in this repo assume that `kind` is installed and in your `PATH`.

 ## Prerequisites